fish-shell/fish-shell/sphinx_doc_src/index.rst

     begin; set -l IFS; set data (cat data.txt); end
     # Set the ``data`` variable to the contents of 'data.txt'
-    # without splitting it into an array.
+    # without splitting it into a list.

 .. _expand-brace: